oVirt/ovirt-site/source/develop/release-management/features/node/ipv6-support.html.md

 *   Network address in Setup Host Network -> edit network -> boot protocol: static :
     -   IP
     -   subnet mask - in IPv4 subnet mask has the form of dotted decimal number, same as IPv4 address.
-In IPv6 subnet is made of single number from 0-128 that describes the number of bits from start that belongs to site.
+In IPv6 only `prefix` (an integer in the range 0-128) acceptable.
 Usually here will be the numbers 64/56/48.
     -   gateway - regular IPv6 address

 ![](Ipv6 edit management network.png "Ipv6 edit management network.png")